ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

 **18.** Switch back to the IBM Blockchain extension.
 From there click on the gear in the bottom left and select `Command Palette`.
-When the search bar of available commands appears, type in the following below :
+When the search bar of available commands appears, type in the following below

-    > IBM Blockchain Platform: Package a Smart Contract Project
+    >IBM Blockchain Platform: Package a Smart Contract Project

 ![image](images/26.png)